University Council and the University’s Trustees take the maintenance of good behaviour very seriously.

 Please do not leave litter around the University, its grounds or in the streets of the neighbourhood.
 University lawns, trees and flower beds are under the care of contracted gardening staff.
 Please co-operate with them by keeping to the footpaths and avoiding damage to plants.

 A Car Parking Management System is in operation at Hope Park.

-From September 2014 non-resident students have the option of:
+Non-resident students have the option of: